brimdata/zed/docs/zq/language.md

 In reality, a MISSING value is not a value.
 It's an error condition that resulted from trying to reference something that didn't exist.

-So why should pretend that this is a bona fide value?
+So why should we pretend that this is a bona fide value?
 SQL adopted this approach because it lacks first-class errors.

 But Zed has first-class errors so